aws-samples/amazon-cloudwatch-auto-alarms/README.md

 * **CLOUDWATCH_NAMESPACE**: CWAgent
     * You can change the namespace where the Lambda function should look for your CloudWatch metrics.
 The default CloudWatch agent metrics namespace is CWAgent.
 If your CloudWatch agent configuration is using a different namespace, then update the  CLOUDWATCH_NAMESPACE environment variable.
 * **CLOUDWATCH_APPEND_DIMENSIONS**: InstanceId, ImageId, InstanceType, AutoScalingGroupName
     * You can add EC2 metric dimensions to all metrics collected by the CloudWatch agent.
-This environment variable aligns to your CloudWatch configuration setting for append_dimensions.
+This environment variable aligns to your CloudWatch configuration setting for [**append_dimensions**](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html#CloudWatch-Agent-Configuration-File-Metricssection).
 The default setting includes all the supported dimensions:  InstanceId, ImageId, InstanceType, AutoScalingGroupName
 * **DEFAULT_ALARM_SNS_TOPIC_ARN**:  arn:aws:sns:${AWS::Region}:${AWS::AccountId}:CloudWatchAutoAlarmsSNSTopic
     * You can define an Amazon Simple Notification Service (Amazon SNS) topic that the Lambda function will specify as the notification target for created alarms.
-This environment variable is commented out by default, so notifications are not sent unless you uncomment this variable and set it to an appropriate Amazon SNS ARN before deployment.
-You can use this sample Amazon SNS topic CloudFormation template for the walkthrough.
+You provide the Amazon SNS Topic Amazon Resource Name (ARN) with the **AlarmNotificationARN** parameter when you deploy the CloudWatchAutoAlarms.yaml CloudFormation template.
+If you leave the **AlarmNotificationARN** parameter value blank, then this environment variable is not set and created alarms won't use notifications.
 * You can update the thresholds for the default alarms by updating the following environment variables:
     * **ALARM_CPU_HIGH_THRESHOLD**: 75
     * **ALARM_CPU_CREDIT_BALANCE_LOW_THRESHOLD**: 100